Developers: Get started with Microsoft Dataverse

 Data management capabilities in Dataverse not only lets you work with data within Dataverse, but also effectively interact with external data critical to your business.
 More information:

-Entities store the business data you will work with.
+Tables store the business data you will work with.
 An understanding what they are and how to work with them is essential.
-More information:

-Developing a good working understanding of the metadata in the system can help you understand how Dataverse platform works.
-Generally you will use designers to add, update, or delete entity schema that defines metadata, but both the Web API and the Organization service web services provide capabilities to perform CRUD operations on the entity schema.
+Developing a good working understanding of the metadata (data that describes data) in the system can help you understand how the Dataverse platform works.
+In general you will use designers to add, update, or delete table columns that will store business data.
+You can also define metadata that provides additional information about a table or column.
+For example, most tables have a "Name" column and there is metadata that describes if that column is required, when it was modified, and by whom.
+Both the (OData) data access point and the Organization service endpoint provide capabilities to perform common operations on the table definition and other metadata.
 More information: Work with metadata using code

 Use solutions to package and distribute extensions